paulLeClair/P-Engine/README.md

 4. the **renderer**, `PRender`, which serves as the mechanism through which the core interfaces with the GPU and allows for graphics work to be done

-While I still need to figure out a lot of the implementation details, I'm thinking that to specialize the engine for a particular use case, you would just subclass it and override the various methods to include whatever logic you want; each member function would serve a well-defined purpose in the execution of the engine.
+While I still need to figure out a lot of the implementation details, I'm thinking that to specialize the engine for a particular use case, you would just subclass it and override the various methods to include whatever logic you want, so you basically are just implementing a C++ app with access to the engine's tools.
+I might go a different direction with that but I'm aiming for simplicity.

 Fundamentally, the core will set up the engine's main abstractions for providing an execution environment: the engine's **modes** (as below), and the **tools** (also below) that will be used within the engine.
 The modes and tools that are to be used should be registered during engine startup, and the user will be given immediate control over how the engine actually makes use of those modes and tools.
 Lots of different applications should be able to be represented this way, I'm hoping, especially within the scope of video games.